 I have felt connected to a highly supportive cohort of students.
 It is incredible to reflect on the diverse range of skills and experience across a cohort of Masters students who truly come from all different walks of life.
 I feel strongly that I am on the right track to make a positive contribution with my work efforts and I look forward to where this new qualification from JCU will take me.

-My first degree was a Bachelor of Economics from JCU.
-I studied this in the 1990s and went on to do my honours degree at JCU directly after that.
+I studied in the 1990s and went on to do my honours degree at JCU directly after that.
 In 2001, I moved to Sydney to join the graduate program at the Reserve Bank of Australia (RBA).
 After three years in the RBA’s Financial Markets Group, first as an analyst and then as a senior dealer, I moved from Sydney to London where I worked for Deutsche Bank as a fixed income specialist for three years.
 At the end of 2007, I returned home to Townsville and that is where I have lived ever since.

 I resigned from my role as the Business Analyst at The Ville Hotel and Casino during my maternity leave following the birth of my first-born bub in 2010.
 Since then, I have been blessed with a baby girl born in 2012 and then my baby boy born in 2014.
 Full-time responsibility for their care has totally consumed me throughout the seven years that I have been home with them and it feels as though motherhood has completely rewired my brain!
 While I had always enjoyed study and done well academically prior to having children, I was not confident this would be the case following so many years at home in such a different setting to what I remembered of academic life.
 It has been highly satisfying to find that I actually enjoy the study experience even more at this later stage of life, and I have still been able to attain the high marks that I have always strived to achieve.